2024-learn/DevOps/DevopsBootcamp/jenkins/notes.md

     - create an API token in gitlab (under profile > preferences> access tokens)then add that token in the jenkins credentials
   - configure Jenkins to build whenever there is a code change in gitlab
     - project > settings > integrations > jenkins
-  - for multi-branch, you need another plugin: mutlibranch scan webhook trigger
+  - for multi-branch, you need another plugin: multibranch scan webhook trigger
     - in gitlab, configure webhook:
       - settings > webhooks

 - __Dynamically Increment Application Version in Jenkins Pipeline:__
-  -
   - __incrementing maven (pom.xml)__
     - change the patch:
       - `mvn build-helper:parse-version versions:set -DnewVersion=\${parsedVersion.majorVersion}.\${parsedVersion.minorVersion}.\${parsedVersion.nextIncrementalVersion}`